SFOE/BFE-Chatbot-Joule-Verne/README.md

 ## Joule Verne Overview
 ### Presentation
 ![Watch the demo](docs/bfe-chatbot-demo-ezgif.com-speed.gif)
 Joule Verne is a chatbot that was designed with the aim of answering requests received by the Swiss Federal Office of Energy (SFOE), ranging from the general public to parliamentarians.
-It was built solely using public data, that can be found on the [Publication database](https://www.bfe.admin.ch/bfe/en/home/news-und-medien/publikationen.exturl.html/aHR0cHM6Ly9wdWJkYi5iZmUuYWRtaW4uY2gvZW4vc3VjaGU=.html?keywords=&q=&from=20.10.2025&to=24.10.2025&nr=), the official [website](https://www.bfe.admin.ch/bfe/en/home.html) of the SFOE, and [Fedlex](https://www.fedlex.admin.ch/) legal texts.
+It was built solely using public data, that can be found on the [Publication database](https://www.bfe.admin.ch/bfe/en/home/news-und-medien/publikationen.exturl.html/aHR0cHM6Ly9wdWJkYi5iZmUuYWRtaW4uY2gvZW4vc3VjaGU=.html?keywords=&q=&from=20.10.2025&to=24.10.2025&nr=), the official [website](https://www.bfe.admin.ch/bfe/en/home.html) of the SFOE, [EnergieSchweiz](https://www.energieschweiz.ch/), [Aramis](https://www.aramis.admin.ch/) research project publications, and [Fedlex](https://www.fedlex.admin.ch/) legal texts.
 The main purpose of this agent is to support the Bundes-und Parlamentsgeschäfte Section to answer all letters addressed to the SFOE.
 Sources are shown with each answer and can be downloaded for consultation.

 ### Features